thedirtyd/yet-another-media-player/BETA_WORKFLOW_GUIDE.md

 - Ensure the workflow has write permissions to the repository
 - Check that the `GITHUB_TOKEN` secret is properly configured
 - Verify you have admin access to the repository
+- **For workflow file pushes**: Use SSH authentication or ensure PAT has `workflow` scope

+### Push Errors
+If you get "refusing to allow a Personal Access Token to create or update workflow" errors:
+- Switch to SSH: `git remote set-url origin git@github.com:jianyu-li/yet-another-media-player.git`
+- Or update your PAT to include the `workflow` scope

 ## Best Practices